 This July marks the 65th anniversary of the National Boy Scout Jamboree that took place on The Irvine Ranch in 1953.
 Irvine Company chartered Troop 36 in advance of the event, which took place where Newport Center now sits.

-From July 17–23, more than 50,000 scouts and their families descended on the ranch, arriving by planes, trains, automobiles, buses and even on foot — a troop from Van Nuys hiked more than 80 miles to participate.
+Sixty-five years ago, more than 50,000 scouts and their families descended on the former Irvine Ranch, arriving by planes, trains, cars and buses.
+One troop even hiked more than 80 miles to participate.

 All told, 1,500 troops attended, representing all 48 states at the time, the former territories of Alaska and Hawaii, and 26 foreign countries.